unt-libraries/untl-metadata-documentation/docs/guides/system-qsg.rst

 Completing a Record
 ===================

-In the editing form, enter values for all required fields and any relevant information that is available to you.
+In the editing form, enter values for all required fields and any relevant information that is available to you according to the UNTL guidelines.
+Make sure you have reviewed the Metadata Quick-Start Guide and/or more specific guides that are appropriate to your project before starting your first record.

-Consult our guidelines (using the Help/Guide links) if you need more information about a specific field -- like how to format an unusual name.
+Consult our guidelines at any time (using the Help/Guide links) if you need more information about a specific field -- like how to format an unusual name.

 .. image:: ../_static/images/help-link.png
    :alt: Screenshot of help links in field title bar